mO-sarfaRAZ/Ecommerce-website/README.md

 ## 3. Technologies Used
 Our website leverages a combination of cutting-edge technologies to deliver a robust and reliable shopping experience:

-Front-end: HTML, CSS, JavaScript, React.js
+1. Front-end: HTML, CSS, JavaScript
-Back-end: Node.js, Express.js
+2. Back-end: Node.js, Express.js
-Database: MongoDB
+3. Database: MongoDB